-Prior to this, Mark worked at International Relief and Development where he managed several U.S. State Department-funded programs to support minority groups living in areas of northern Iraq affected by Syria’s instability and the intrusion of ISIL, and supported the management of the USAID-funded Peace through Development II program, a countering violent extremism program in Burkina Faso, Chad, and Niger.
+Prior to joining DT, Mark was the Manager of Business Development with Making Cents International and secured procurements for programs directed at the financial inclusion of youth and vulnerable populations in the conflict-affected areas of Northern Nigeria, Somalia, South Sudan, and Pakistan.
+Prior to this, Mark worked at IRD/Blumont where he managed several U.S. State Department-funded programs to support minority groups living in areas of Northern Iraq affected by Syria’s instability and the intrusion of ISIL, and supported the management of the USAID-funded Peace through Development II program (PDev II), a countering violent extremism program in Burkina Faso, Chad, and Niger.
 Mark served as a U.S. Peace Corps Volunteer in Jordan from 2009 to 2011 and The Gambia from 2007 to 2009.

-Mark completed a M.A. in International Security Studies at the Georgetown University Edmund A. Walsh School of Foreign Service where his studies focused concentrated on economic factors of terrorism, insurgency, and national security policy.
-Mark lives with his spouse in Washington, D.C.
-In his spare time, he enjoys spending time outdoors kayaking, hiking, and sailing.
+Mark holds a M.A. in International Security Studies at the Georgetown University Edmund A. Walsh School of Foreign Service and B.A. in Political Science and Economics from Luther College.
+He enjoys spending time outdoors sailing, kayaking, and hiking in his spare time.